 - A Life That Says Welcome: Simple Ways to Open Your Heart & Home to Others by Karen Ehman This book isn’t a cookbook, but it does have recipes in it.
 This book has had a profound impact on me and my desire to be hospitable.
 And even if the only recipe you ever make from this cookbook is the crescent rolls, it will be well worth it!

 And if you’re looking for a way to share your menu plan with your family, I absolutely LOVE this menu plan magnet!
-This has been awesome!
+It’s what I use at my house and it works so well for our family!
 I used to use printable menu plan sheets, but I love that this one allows me to just wet it and wipe it clean each week!
 It’s awesome…and it even comes with the markers!

 Hopefully these tools will help you get dinner on the table!
 If you have a cookbook you love, leave a comment!
 I’d love to hear about it!